 Due to commercial exploitation of rich intertidal deposits of native oysters, large natural beds of those oysters are nearly gone.
 Today, less than 4% of historic core populations remain in Puget Sound.
 Native oyster beds occur where physical conditions are amenable to the formation of habitat structure.
 To learn more about the rich history of the Olympia oyster and its connection to Puget Sound, click below for to read more about the book "The Living Shore" by friend of PSRF, Rowan Jacobsen.

-Pacific oyster shells are abundant, available and help re-establish Olympia oyster populations.
+Pacific oyster shells help re-establish Olympia oyster habitat and, ultimately, populations.

-PSRF partners with tribes, industry, government, scientists, and community groups to enhance tideflats by spreading numerous acres of Pacific oyster shell.
+PSRF partners with tribes, industry, government, scientists, and community groups to enhance tide flats by spreading numerous acres of Pacific oyster shell.
 Shell provides structure for settlement of larval Olympia oysters.
 It turns out, Olys love the rough, craggy surface Pacific oyster shell provides.
 We spray shell from barges throughout priority areas in Puget Sound.
-Take a moment watch just how we do it.
+Take a moment and watch just how we do it.

 A powerful natural filtration system and a local food source.
 What more could you want?